pranshu28/playwith_rnn/README.md

 Hey there!

 This repository describes an easy implementation and application of Recurrent Neural Network.
 I used `keras` as deep learning library "Using Tensorflow Backend" on CPU (yep!).
+You can modify the LSTM model as well as alter its hyperparameters as you want.
 So here's what we have:

 #### Names:
 This directory mainly contains a `generator.py` file that trains out small LSTM model and simply generates new names.
 That simple.